Neurological Rehabilitation Program

 Within a safe, secure and structured environment, you will receive intensive therapy five to six times a week.
 Rehabilitation nursing and access to a physician are available 24 hours a day, seven days a week.

 The interdisciplinary rehabilitation team consists of you and your family or caregiver, and medical, nursing and other rehabilitation specialists.
-Led by Vincent Huang, M.D., the professionals on the team will assess your medical and rehabilitation needs and work with you to establish your individual goals.
+Led by a specialized physician, the professionals on the team will assess your medical and rehabilitation needs and work with you to establish your individual goals.
 In close collaboration, the team designs and implements your treatment program.
-Dr. Huang monitors the overall team process and outcome.
+The specialized physician monitors the overall team process and outcome.

 Throughout your treatment, the entire team meets formally once per week to discuss your progress.
 Family members and caregivers are encouraged to attend and participate in treatment sessions and patient care as appropriate.
 A series of educational lectures and discussions for families and other caregivers on various topics related to neurological conditions is conducted by team members once a week.